TryKickoff/trykickoff.github.io/demos/components.md

   description: See Kickoff's components demo

 next:
- - title: Get Kickoff
+ - title: Grids demo
-   body: Find out how to get your hands on Kickoff here.
+   body: Find out about our grid and how to use it
-   link: /learn/get.html
+   link: grids.html
- - title: Use Kickoff
+ - title: Forms
-   body: Ready to get your hands dirty?<br>We’ll show you where to start.
+   body: See all the included form styles
-   link: /learn/use.html
+   link: forms.html
 ---
 <a name="buttons"></a>